benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1b-workflow/8-Testing/_index.en.md

 2. From the left-hand menu, select *State machine* and choose **OrderProcessorWorkflow** from the list.
 Copy the ARN value to a scratchpad - you will need this value later.
 Choose **Edit**.

 3. Use the [StartExecution API](https://docs.aws.amazon.com/cli/latest/reference/stepfunctions/start-execution.html) to start a new workflow.
-In a terminal, enter the following command, replacing `YOUR_STATE_MACHINE_ARN` with the ARN copied in the previous step:
+In the Cloud9 tab, in the terminal panel, enter the following command, replacing `YOUR_STATE_MACHINE_ARN` with the ARN copied in the previous step:

 ```
 aws stepfunctions start-execution --state-machine-arn YOUR_STATE_MACHINE_ARN --input "{\"detail\":{\"orderId\":\"1\",\"userId\":\"testuser\"}}"
 ```

-4. Run the same command 20 more times.
+4. Run the same command 25 more times.
 The capacity configured for the shop is 20.
-On the 21st execution, the capacity check in the workflow will fail.
+After the 20th execution, the capacity check in the workflow will fail for subsequent requests.

 5. In the state machine view in the console, the *Graph inspector* shows the workflow path taken as a result of capacity being unavailable: